 Population-weighted greenest season NDVI

-For the population-weighted greenest season NDVI, we used Landsat 8 satellite imagery, accessed through GEE.
+For NDVI, we used Landsat 8 satellite imagery, accessed through GEE.
 Landsat is a joint mission of the National Aeronautics and Space Administration (NASA) and the United States Geological Survey (USGS) and is available at the 30m resolution with new images approximately every 16 days.
-In an update to the Lancet Countdown’s methodology, we used the Joint Research Commission (JRC)’s global surface water dataset to mask pixels that were classified as “permanent water”, ignoring these pixels in our NDVI calculations.
-The JRC global surface water dataset is a Landsat-derived product and aligns spatially with our urban greenspace estimates.
-We used the 2015 dataset to mask water pixels in the 2014-2018 images and the 2020 dataset to mask water pixels in the 2019-2023 images.
+We used the “Landsat.simpleComposite” algorithm from GEE, which removes cloudy pixels.
+We used the Joint Research Commission (JRC)’s Landsat-derived global surface water dataset (30m resolution) to exclude pixels that were classified as “permanent water.”
+We used the 2015 JRC dataset to mask water pixels in the 2014-2018 images and the 2020 dataset to mask water pixels in the 2019-2023 images.
 Previously, all NDVI pixels with negative values had been set to 0, which affected a mix of water and urban areas.

-After removing water pixels, we calculated seasonal-NDVI averages for the following time periods (with labels based on the northern hemisphere): Winter- December 1 of the previous year through February 28, Spring- March 1 through May 31, Summer- June 1 through August 31, and Fall- September 1 through November 30.
-To do so, all Landsat images within these time periods were included and averaged.
-We used the “Landsat.simpleComposite” algorithm from GEE, which removes cloudy pixels.
-To account for the spatial distribution of population, we combined our average seasonal NDVI estimates with gridded population data from JRC’s 100m Global Human Settlement Layer.
-The population-weighted seasonal NDVI was calculated for each city according to the following equation:
+The meta-analysis we used to define the epidemiologic relationship between increased NDVI and reductions in all-cause mortality includes several large cohort studies that defined greenspace using the average NDVI value from the greenest seasons.15–17 We therefore calculated the population-weighted greenest season NDVI to align with this metric.
+After removing water pixels, we calculated pixel-level NDVI averages for each season: December 1 of the previous year through February 28, March 1 through May 31, June 1 through August 31, and September 1 through November 30.
+We averaged all Landsat images within these time periods.
+We combined our pixel-level average seasonal NDVI estimates with gridded population data from JRC’s 100m Global Human Settlement Layer to calculate a population-weighted seasonal average NDVI for each city (Equation 2):